mikeyindev/space-tourism/README.md

 [juliancwirko:s-alert](https://atmospherejs.com/juliancwirko/s-alert) - Simple notifications/alerts/errors for Meteor

+[mrgalaxy:stripe](https://atmospherejs.com/mrgalaxy/stripe) - A Meteor package containing Stripe scripts: `Stripe.js` (for client side), `Stripe Checkout`, and `Stripe for Node.js` (for server side).

+[session](https://docs.meteor.com/api/session.html) - This is to prevent `Meteor Session is not defined` error because `Session` is no longer supported by default.

 ## Testing

 [practicalmeteor:mocha](https://atmospherejs.com/practicalmeteor/mocha) - The recommended package for writing mocha tests for meteor code. `Velocity` framework is no longer supported by Meteor.
 Don't forget to install `practicalmeteor:chai`!
 * Create a `/test` directory under `/server` and one under `/client`
 * Run `meteor test --full-app --driver-package=practicalmeteor:mocha` to test all `*.app-test.*` and `*.app-spec.*` files.

-[mrgalaxy:stripe](https://atmospherejs.com/mrgalaxy/stripe) - A Meteor package containing Stripe scripts: `Stripe.js` (for client side), `Stripe Checkout`, and `Stripe for Node.js` (for server side).

 ## Stripe

 The test API keys are stored in `settings.development.json`.
 Store your API keys in `settings.json`.
+If you're implementing Stripe on the server side via [Stripe Checkout](https://stripe.com/docs/checkout) or [Stripe Node API](https://stripe.com/docs/api/node#balance_object), you don't need [Stripe.js](https://stripe.com/docs/stripe.js), which is strictly for the client side.

 Use `meteor --settings settings.development.json` to tell Meteor to use the settings in it during development.
 Set it to `settings.json` for production.